 /* That's all, stop editing!
 Happy blogging. */

 define('WP_SITEURL', 'http://' . $_SERVER['SERVER_NAME']); define('WP_HOME', 'http://' . $_SERVER['SERVER_NAME']); define('WP_CONTENT_URL', '/wp-content');

 Login to the WordPress admin at <preview_url>/wp-admin.
 Go to Plugins > Add New and search for “Absolute <> Relative URLs” and install and activate this plugin.

-Although you won’t *see* a difference while working in the admin, it will save all links as relative URLs to the database, but present them on-site as absolute URLs to keep WordPress happy.
-When you make the site live, all URLs will switch to the live domain automatically.
+Although you won’t notice a difference while working in the admin, using this plugin means WordPress will save all links as relative URLs to the database such that when you make the site live, all URLs will switch to the live domain automatically.